saasforge/book-on-deployment/Chapter I. AWS.md

 ### Deploy the application version

-Deploy the application using the version lable you've got from the previous step.
+Deploy the application using the version label you've got from the previous step.

 ```
 def deploy_application(version_label):